wearebraid/vueformulate.com/docs/guide/inputs/slots/README.md

 prop as well as any `slotProps` that have been declared for that slot.

-Slot components are extremely powerful, and work to maintain a consistent API wich is desirable both for consistency, ease of use, and [generating forms](/guide/forms/generating-forms/).
+Slot components are extremely powerful, and work to maintain a consistent API which is desirable both for consistency, ease of use, and [generating forms](/guide/forms/generating-forms/).
 For more details checkout the [example slot component](#a-slot-component-example).

 ::: tip Extra context properties